cis1905-fall2024/project2-links/README.md

 ```

 The skeleton for these methods is provided in the stencil code.
 You should not
 change their signatures or the trait bounds of the `impl` block.
+You may
+consult the internet for algorithmic guidance on how to reverse a linked list,
+but searching for Rust code specifically is disallowed.

 If you are having trouble with a specific test case, you can paste it into
 `main.rs` and use `cargo run` instead.
 This can make it easier to use print debugging.